-Johann Ehrlich and his family arrived from Lübeck at the port of Oranienbaum on 29 August 1766 aboard the Apollo under the command of Skipper Detlov Merberg.
+Johann Ehrlich, his wife Charlotta, and daughter Dorothea (age 1) arrived from Lübeck at the port of Oranienbaum on 29 August 1766 aboard the Apollo under the command of Skipper Detlov Merberg.

 They settled in the Volga German colony of Grimm and are recorded there on the 1767 census in Household No. 82.

 Jakob and Samuel Ehrlich, assumed to be sons of Johann, are recorded on the 1798 census of Grimm in Households No. Gm034 & Gm095.